FATCA Exemption: Does This Apply to You?

 The thresholds for FATCA filing depend on your filing status and where you live.
 For expats who’ve passed the bona fide residence test, the thresholds are much higher.

-• Expats who file their taxes individually must file a FATCA report if they own more than $200,000 in specified foreign financial assets on the last day of the year or $300,000 at any point during the year.
+- Expats who file their taxes as anything other than Married Filing Jointly must file a FATCA report if they own more than $200,000 in specified foreign financial assets on the last day of the year or $300,000 at any point during the year.

-• Expats who file a joint tax return with their spouse must file a FATCA report if they own more than $400,000 in specified foreign financial assets on the last day of the year or $600,000 at any point during the year.
+- Expats who file a joint tax return as Married Filing Jointly must file a FATCA report if they own more than $400,000 in specified foreign financial assets on the last day of the year or $600,000 at any point during the year.

 Now, you may be wondering: what exactly qualifies as a “specified foreign financial asset?”
 According to the IRS: